gristlabs/grist-help/help/FAQ.md

 Open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then select “Profile Settings”.

-From here, you can manage the name associated with your account, update the appearance to light or dark mode, set a language and create and manage an API key.
+From here, you can manage the name associated with your account, update Grist's theme to light or dark mode, set a language and create and manage an API key.
 To learn more about our API, check out [Grist API](rest-api.md#grist-api).

 **Would you like to help translate Grist?**